achaacha/MBTICube/README.md

   ### PRIORITY
   - Click and drag face rotation!
   - Clean up junk code based on new rotation system.
-  - Remove any global varibles, functions, or objects.
+  - Remove all globals except essentials.

   ### To do after
+  - Start implenting display ideas based on mathematical algorithm.
   - Design
   - Info Cloud